 The main symptom is brownish patches on the skin.
 Rubbing the skin sore causes hive-like bumps.
 Younger children may develop a blister that is filled with fluid if the bump is scratched.

 In severe cases, these symptoms may occur:

 Tests to check for this condition are:

 - Skin biopsy to look for a higher number of mast cells

-The health care provider may prescribe other kinds of medicines symptoms from severe and unusual forms of urticaria pigmentosa.
+Your provider may prescribe other kinds of medicine to treat symptoms of severe and unusual forms of urticaria pigmentosa.

-In adults, urticaria pigmentosa systemic mastocytosis.
-This is a serious condition that can affect the bones, brain and nerves, and digestive system.
+In adults, urticaria pigmentosa can lead to systemic mastocytosis.
+This is a serious condition that can affect bones, the brain, nerves, and the digestive system.

 Call your health care provider if you notice symptoms of urticaria pigmentosa.